William Harrison Anderson: Rusangu Mission

 In 1903 Anderson travelled to the northern portion of Rhodesia (modern Zambia) to establish a mission station there.
 His route followed much of that of the British explorer and missionary David Livingstone.
-A BSAC official directed him to Monze, at he centre of a region ruled by Chief Monze of the Tonga people who had risen against the company in 1902.
+A BSAC official directed him to Monze, at the centre of a region ruled by Chief Monze of the Tonga people who had risen against the company in 1902.
 The official hoped that the missionaries would help pacify the Tonga.

 Monze provided Anderson with a guide and the pair located suitable land which the chief agreed to grant for a mission.
 He returned to Solusi but received news that his father had died and was granted a 12-month furlough in the United States.
 Whilst there, Anderson lectured on the Adventist missionary activity, becoming one of the movement's best-known missionaries.

 Anderson returned to Monze in 1905.
 The mission land had been claimed by a priest but he had failed to mark the acquisition in accordance with the local custom.
 Anderson complied with this requirement by carving a message in a tree trunk at the site and founded the Rusangu Mission and farmstead on September 5, 1905.

 Anderson arranged for supplies to be sent from the Solusi mission, and within a month was teaching 40 students at Rusangu whilst learning the Tonga language.
 Anderson was ordained the same year.
 The rival priest returned to Rusangu and attempted to lay claim to the mission land.
 The matter was referred to the district commissioner who awarded the land to Anderson, in compliance with the local custom.
 The rival was awarded another plot of land on the far side of the river which was developed into a school and hospital.
 By 1907 Anderson had built a brick house for his family, replacing an earlier mud structure.
 Nora Anderson contracted blackwater fever on November 24, 1907, and died from the disease at Plumstead Sanitorium, near Cape Town, on February 4, 1908.
 Her last message to her husband was to urge him to "take care of Naomi; stay by the mission and make it all we have planned, under God, it should be".

 Anderson received a $1,000 grant from the Adventists' general conference in 1914 to install a borehole at Rusangu, which saved a 2 mile round trip to collect water from the Magoye River and helped attract local people to the mission.
 He also served as supervisor for all the church's activity in northern Rhodesia.
 Anderson got married again on May 10, 1914, to Mary Perin.
 He was granted furlough from missionary work and between 1916 and 1918 was in the United States.